-- Buying the Textbook: With the ValuePack, you get the access code to the ebook, and you get a hard copy for cheaper than if you solely get the access code.
-You can only get the ValuePack at the local bookstores.
-Don't buy it online: it won't include the right access code for our course on LaunchPad. - Type and save all of your writing assignments on a separate document (such as a Word Document, backed up on your Purdue Career Account).
+- Buying the Textbook: With the Value Edition, you get the access code to the ebook, and you get a hard copy for cheaper than if you solely get the access code.
+You can get the Value Edition at the local bookstores.
+I could not locate it on the purdue.amazon.com page. - Type and save all of your writing assignments on a separate document (such as a Word Document, backed up on your Purdue Career Account).
 Why?
 Webpages on BBL automatically reset every 60 min, even if you're still typing and have not submitted yet (which means that you would lose your work).